spritewidget/spritewidget/README.md

 ![SpriteWidget](https://static1.squarespace.com/static/593b245d1e5b6ca18c9ffd52/t/5aa2b91324a6948406f5dee5/1520613684486/SpriteWidget?format=2500w)

-## Adding SpriteWidget to you project
+## Adding SpriteWidget to your project
 SpriteWidget is available as a standard package.
 Just add it as a dependency to your pubspec.yaml and you are good to go.

     dependencies: